Want to help out or contribute?

 plot_distrib --> paper

-There are a few packages to help build pipelines in R, but the most commonly used, well-designed, and maintained one is called {targets}.
-With this package, you specify outputs you want to create and {targets} will track them for you.
-So it will know which output depends on which other one and which ones need to be updated.
+There are a few packages that help build pipelines in R, but the most commonly used, well-designed, and maintained one is called targets.
+This package allows you to explicitly specify the outputs you want to create. targets will then track them for you and know which output depends on which as well as which ones need to be updated when you make changes to your pipeline.

 Ask participants, which do they think it is: a build dependency or a workflow dependency.
 Because it is directly used to run analyses and process the data, it would be a build dependency.

-First, since we are using {renv}, we need to install {targets} in the project environment.
-And since {targets} is a build dependency, we add it to the DESCRIPTION file with:
+First, we need to install and add targets to our dependencies.
+Since targets is a build dependency, we’ll add it to the DESCRIPTION file with:

 use_package("targets")